 Historically, the roadblock for the mobile experience was devices, heavy design elements, but what underlines the issue is network conditions.
 Mobile networks are better when they are under ambient coverage locations, which is a limiting factor.
 A slower network causes latency and might not render the website to the user leading to higher bounce rates.

 According to McKinsey’s report, 61% may not visit the site they had a problem accessing, and 40% might switch to competitors.
 Though page speed is just one of the many factors that affect rankings, it is an important one.

 How LT Browser Can Help in Solving This Problem?

-LT Browser is a desktop application that will help you instantly view, build, and debug your mobile website on 45+ mobile, tablet, and even desktop device resolutions.
+LT Browser is the best browser for developers that will help you instantly view, build, and debug your mobile website on 50+ mobile, tablet, and even desktop device resolutions.
 Simulating network conditions is one of the core features of LT Browser that makes it easier for the developers and designer to test the website at the initial stages.

 At a click of a button, you can test your website on different network speeds and see how your website looks or behaves at variable speeds.
 With LT Browser, you can perform a usability test on slow networks and debug on the go.
 Let’s see how you can leverage the LT Browser for network throttling.

 I tested an e-commerce store, Wayfair, using the LT Browser to simulate on different networks for mobile.

 Lets analyze how Wayfair’s website performs over a slow 3G network.

 First, I logged in to LT Browser, searched for wayfair on Google and changed my mobile network.
 To do that, I had to click on the network throttling feature and select either a Fast 3G network, a slow 3G network or an offline mode.
 For this demonstration, I selected the Slow3G option.